Matt Schlapp Busted for Calling Charlamagne Tha God a ‘Rap Star’ on Fox News

-CPAC chairman and Trump adviser attempted to land a devastating blow against Joe Biden during a Monday afternoon appearance on Fox News.
+CPAC chairman and Trump adviser Matt Schlapp attempted to land a devastating blow against Joe Biden during a Monday afternoon appearance on Fox News.
 It backfired spectacularly.

-During a discussion about President Trump’s troubling interview with Fox’s Chris Wallace and the cognitive test that he claims he “aced” Schlapp challenged Biden to do the same.
+During a discussion about President Donald Trump’s troubling interview with Fox’s Chris Wallace and the cognitive test that he claims he “aced,” Schlapp challenged Biden to do the same.

 “He ought to take an hour and answer all the tough questions, and he ought to release his schedule every day that shows that he’s full all day long with events,” Schlapp said of Biden.